Scarlet Finale! (Demo)

 Everything had been so exhausting that he woke up until it was past two in the afternoon.

 “Hey.”
-Faith spoke once he felt a little more awake.
+Faith spoke once he regained some of his consciousness.
 “What do you think we should do now?”

-Faith sighed, and lied down against the table once more.
+Faith couldn't argue with that and lied down against the table once more.

-“I don’t even remember there being one of these.”
+“I don’t even remember there being one of these there.”
 Faith scratched his head annoyed.

 “Oh?
 Me neither.
 Good luck with that, boss.”
 Caroline lied down and went back to sleep while pushing all responsibility on him.